From chaos to control: A simple guide to customer support management

 Advanced SLA management tools let you customize work schedules so SLAs apply only during business hours.
 Your team's performance gets measured fairly and customers know exactly when to expect responses.

 SLA metric tracking also helps optimize support operations.
-Response times, resolution rates, and achievement percentages against targets stand out as key metrics to watch.
+Response times, resolution rates, and achievement percentages against targets stand out as customer service KPIs to watch.

 Your prioritization system needs regular refinement to work well.
 The next vital phase comes after implementing your framework and tools.
 You must analyze performance data and make informed adjustments.